 Speaking of Katie growing into her own, Tom has been enjoying how the writers have handled her journey into becoming a powerful CEO.
 “They’re playing the reality that she is somewhat inexperienced… and this is a giant job, so there’s going to be some ups and downs,” she previews.
 “I love being CEO, me personally.
 But I think also, while she has kind of grown and evolved… Brooke will always be able to push her buttons, and she has those elements, when she is with Bill, of falling back into old routines.
 So you know, it’s still a part of her.
 She hasn’t completely shed all of those insecurities, it’s just, she’s trying to be a better version of herself.”

-For Heather’s Thoughts On… several “B&B” and CBS related topics, read on.
+For Heather’s Thoughts On… several “B&B” and CBS-related topics, on the pages linked below.